sourcegraph/about/handbook/engineering/web/onboarding.md

 Take the first 20-30 minutes of the session to have an unstructured, introductory chat.
 Then, start hacking!
 Your teammate will set up a [live share](https://visualstudio.microsoft.com/services/live-share/) and walk you through what they're currently working on.
 Ask as many questions as possible, to try to understand:
 - What problem is your teammate trying to solve?
 - Why is that problem important?
 What team goal does it fit under?
-- Was are relevant [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs), [PDs](https://about.sourcegraph.com/handbook/product/product_documents), GitHub issues or documentation pages?
+- What are relevant [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs), [PDs](https://about.sourcegraph.com/handbook/product/product_documents), GitHub issues or documentation pages?
-- What parts of our codebase are involved in solving the problem?
+- What parts of our codebase need to be changed to solve this problem?
 - How will the code being changed be tested?
 - Will there be future work needed after solving this problem?
 How could you contribute?